List of Royal Air Force aircraft squadrons: University Air Squadrons

 The majority of Universities in the United Kingdom are, or have been, represented by Royal Air Force (RAF) University Air Squadrons (UAS), where under-graduates can sample elements of the Royal Air Force, and learn to fly, as well as take advantage of scholarship schemes.
 Previously operating the Bulldog T.1, they now all currently operate the Tutor T.1.
 Although each UAS retain their own identity an activities, when two are co-located at the same airfield, such as Cambridge UAS and London UAS at RAF Wittering, and Liverpool UAS and Manchester and Salford UAS at RAF Woodvale, the two individual UAS share the same fleet of aircraft.
 All University Air Squadrons are currently commanded by No. 6 Flying Training School RAF (6FTS).

 Squadrons below listed in bold are currently active, others are disbanded, or otherwise amalgamated into a current existing UAS.

 Air Experience Flights

 Air Experience Flights are co-located with University Air Squadrons and operate the Tutor T1 training aircraft.

 Volunteer Gliding Squadrons

-Initially formed as Volunteer Gliding Schools, these squadrons retained their gliding school numbers when reformed as squadrons.
-Conflicts with the main Squadron numbers resolved by the VGS suffix.
-These Squadrons operate the Viking T1 glider.
+Initially formed as Gliding Schools (GS), and then renamed Volunteer Gliding Schools (VGS), these squadrons retained their gliding school numbers when reformed as squadrons.
+Conflicts with the main squadron numbers resolved by the VGS suffix.
+The currently active squadrons, now part of 2 Flying Training School (2FTS) headquartered at RAF Syerston along with the Central Gliding School, all operate the Viking T1 winch-launched sailplane glider.